TransLPRNet: Lite Vision-Language Network for Single/Dual-line Chinese License Plate Recognition: Our method

 \subsubsection{Double/Single-Line License Plate Dataset Construction via Image Overlay}

-Addressing the challenge of limited double-line license plate datasets, which significantly hampers the training effectiveness of the prposed TransLPRNet model, this paper proposes an image overlay approach.
-By retaining the original CCPD single-line license plate images, we effectively compress and leverage existing data resources while simultaneously enhancing the diversity of double-line license plate samples.
-Specifically, without expanding the original image set's size, we overlay synthesized double-line license plate images onto pre-existing, correctly identified single-line license plate images from the CCPD dataset, enabling the fusion and augmentation of double/single-line license plate data.
-This scheme, requiring neither additional data acquisition costs nor an increased number of images, preserves the rich information within the original data while successfully introducing double-line license plate samples.
-This significantly enhances the training set's diversity and generalization capabilities.
+To address the issue that the insufficient dataset of double-line license plates severely restricts the training performance of the TransLPRNet model, this paper adopts an image pasting method.
+While preserving the original single-line license plate images from CCPD, this approach effectively compresses and utilizes existing data resources while increasing the diversity of double-line license plate samples.

-The specific procedure is as follows: First, the “base” subset of the CCPD dataset is randomly and evenly divided into two parts: one for model training (100,000 images) and the other for model testing (100,000 images).
-Given that the original CCPD authors employed RPNet \cite{xu2018towards} for license plate detection and recognition in their paper, we adopt the RPNet model as a baseline for training and performance evaluation.
-Since these license plate images can be correctly recognized by models trained on the training set, they are considered redundant relative to the entire base dataset.
-Therefore, these correctly recognized plates can serve as redundant samples for subsequent texture mapping.
-To enhance the realism of the synthetic double-line license plates, we first apply a blurring process to these images, generating blurred samples of yellow and green double-line license plates (25,000 of each color), simulating image blur and environmental variations encountered in real-world scenarios.
-Next, using image overlay techniques, these synthesized blurred double-line license plate images are superimposed onto the redundant single-line license plate samples, forming a composite training set containing multiple license plate types.
-This method, without increasing the original image set's size, enables effective data compression, thorough utilization of information, and the introduction of diverse categories, ultimately constructing a multi-type license plate training set with enhanced generalization capabilities.
-Further details regarding the construction process can be found in Figure \ref{fig12}.
+Specifically, the Base subset of the CCPD dataset was first randomly and evenly divided into two parts: one part containing 100,000 images for model training, and the other part containing another 100,000 images for model testing.
+Given that the original authors of CCPD adopted the RPNet\cite{xu2018towards} model for license plate detection and recognition in their paper, this study selected the recognition model from RPNet as the baseline model for training.
+The trained baseline model was then used to recognize images in the test set, and those images that were correctly recognized were selected.
+Since these images could be correctly recognized by the model trained on the training set, they were considered redundant samples relative to both the training and test sets.
+Therefore, 50,000 license plate images were selected from these redundant samples.
+Using their real-world background and shooting angle information, 25,000 double-line yellow license plates and 25,000 double-line green license plates were constructed.
+Among these, 25,000 double-line plates were added to the training set, and the corresponding single-line real license plate images were randomly replaced and moved into the test set.
+The remaining 25,000 double-line license plates were used as the Base-d subset within the test set to evaluate the model's recognition performance on double-line license plate images.